MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/04-exercise-enrich-cognitive-custom-classes.md

 You'll now create a Python function app that your cognitive search custom skillset will call.
 The function app will use your custom text classifier model to enrich your search index.

-1. Open VScode, and, in the terminal, clone this GitHub repository to your machine.
+1. In the terminal, clone this GitHub repository to your machine.

     ```bash
     git clone https://github.com/MicrosoftLearning/mslearn-doc-intelligence movie-genre-function